cldwalker/lightning/README.markdown

   the path name defined here in the command's paths key.
   Note: path names should only be alphanumeric

+* post\_path: Text to add immediately after a resolved path. lightning.yml.example contains an example used for opening gem documentation in your browser.

 Duplicate Basenames
 ===================